jerramcl/portfolio/README.md

 ### Analytical Skills
 Through rigorous graduate coursework at UC Berkeley, data-related interships and projects, I’ve developed advanced programming and analytical capabilities at the intersection of data science and social impact.
 My work spans the full data lifecycle; from engineering robust computing environments to interpreting statistical models for real-world decision-making.

+**Computing and Machine Learning:**
-- Proficent in Python for scientific computing and machine learning using pandas, scikit-learn, PyTorch, and spaCy.
+- Proficent in Python using pandas, NumPy, matplotlib, scikit-learn, PyTorch, and spaCy for scientific computing and applied machine learning.
+- Built end-to-end machine learning workflows including feature engineering, hyperparameter tuning, and cross-validation with tools like XGBoost, LightGBM, and Sentence-BERT.
-- Built ML pipelines for regression, classification, natural language processing, and causal inference, including Large Language Model fine-tuning.
+- Developed natural language processing pipelines and fine-tuned Large Language Models (LLMs) using prompt engineering.

+**Statistical Analysis & Causal Inference:**
 - Conducted statistical analysis in R and Python—using regression, hypothesis testing, RCTs, IVs, and panel data—to answer policy and social science questions.
-- Engineered reproducible data pipelines for ingesting, cleaning, and transforming multi-source data (CSV, JSON, SQL, GeoJSON) using tools like pandas and tidyverse.
+- Used statistical modeling tools including statsmodels, ggplot2, and tidycensus to analyze public policy, labor markets, and displacement risk.

+**Data Wrangling:**
+- Processed and merged complex datasets across formats (JSON, CSV, GeoJSON), and modalities (tabular, text, spatial).
+- Retrieved and analyzed large-scale web data via APIs, web scraping, and manually downloading files (due to firewalls).

+**Data Visualization:**
+- Created interactive visualizations using tools like Tableas, Mapdeck, Matplotlib, Seaborn, and ggplot2 to tell engaging data stories.

-Read below for more details about projects I have worked on.
+**Read below for more details about projects I have worked on.**

 ## Projects
 - [NLP on CA School Board Policies](https://github.com/jerramcl/school-board-NLP)